 Carlin Long, MD

-Carlin S Long, MD, is a UCSF Professor of Medicine in the Cardiology Division and the new Co-director of the Center for Prevention of Heart and Vascular Disease.
+Carlin S Long, MD, is a UCSF Professor of Medicine in the Cardiology Division and the Director of the Center for Prevention of Heart and Vascular Disease.

 He is the former Chief of Cardiology at Denver Health Medical Center and Director of Research at the University of Colorado Cardiovascular Institute.
 His research is focused on understanding the role of pro-inflammatory molecules in the transition from compensated to decompensated myocardial failure.